adamfoneil/CloudObjects/README.md

 I started this because I got fed up with Azure Table Storage.
-It feels too complicated to me, and I thought it would be a good exercise to see if I could implement the functionality and experience I was looking for.
+It feels too complicated to me, and I thought it would be a good exercise to see if I could implement the experience I was looking for.
 This is a good way to see if the complexity is justified and to get a deeper understanding of the issues in play.
 Here's the kind of code I'm wanting to write:

 ```csharp
 var client = new CloudObjectsClient("myaccount", "apikey");